MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/alljoynmanagement-csp.md

 The unique AllJoyn device ID (a GUID) that hosts one or more configurable objects.

 <a href="" id="services-node-name-port"></a>**Services/*Node name*/Port**
 The set of ports that the AllJoyn object uses to communicate configuration settings.
-Typically only one port is used for communication, but it is possible to specify additional ports.
+Typically only one port is used for communication, but it's possible to specify additional ports.

 <a href="" id="services-node-name-port-node-name"></a>**Services/*Node name*/Port/**<strong>*Node name*</strong>
 Port number used for communication.
 This is specified by the configurable AllJoyn object and reflected here.